julia-pfarr/workshop_webdesign/docs/installing.md

   - navigation
 ---

-To actively participate in the workshop you should have...
+To actively participate in the workshop you need to have...

 1. ... [python] installed in order to use pip for installing the python packages we need for setting up the website.<br><br>
 When you have python installed, run the following command in your terminal in order to install "Material for mkdocs", which we will use to create our website: